Fame, Feeling and Fluency: Predicting the Future of Ryanair

 Budget airline Ryanair has a history of courting controversy and thumbing its nose at received branding wisdom.
 Founder Michael O’Leary’s business strategy has always been to go on the offensive, mock critics and brazen out problems, and he’s been highly successful.
 So Ryanair’s latest crisis – around the sudden cancellation of hundreds of flights this autumn and winter – hasn’t been accompanied by many predictions of doom.
 Ryanair has survived worse, it’s generally assumed.
 The brand has backed this perception up by posting a bullish set of positive results – though the period covered doesn’t actually include the scandal.

 But what do our behavioural science methods of Brand Tracking tell us about Ryanair’s potential woes?
 Might things be different this time?
-We have been conducting a self-funded tracking study on the airline market and it happened to coincide with the cancellation crisis.
+As part of our market research strategy, we have been conducting a self-funded tracking study on the airline market and it happened to coincide with the cancellation crisis.
 What we found is very interesting – it sheds light not just on the crisis and its likely outcome, but on what – if anything – can really damage a brand.

 Our model assumes that people’s decisions about brands are driven by their fast, intuitive System 1 minds.
 People look for choices that are familiar, easy to pick and feel good.
 We describe the heuristics behind branding as Fame (does it come readily to mind?), Feeling (does it feel good?) and Fluency (can you recognise it quickly?).
 Taken together, the 3 Fs not only describe current brand strength very well, but they also predict future growth or decline for brands.